 Shannon received her BA from Colgate University with a French and Sociology Concentration.
 She earned her Master’s in Social Work from Smith College School for Social Work.
-Shannon’s Master’s Thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development,” Her early social career was in the academic medicine at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University Medical Center.
+Shannon’s Master’s Thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development,” Her early social career was in academic medicine at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University Medical Center.

 Cynthia Cavallaro Day